Esther Choi, Ph.D. Candidate, School of Architecture, Interdisciplinary Doctoral Program in the Humanities

 Esther Choi is a joint Ph.D.
 Candidate in the Department of Architecture and the Interdisciplinary Doctoral Program in the Humanities at Princeton University.

 Choi is the co-editor of the collected volumes Architecture Is All Over (Columbia Books on Architecture and the City, 2017) and Architecture at the Edge of Everything Else (MIT Press, 2010).
 Her writing has appeared in publications such as Artforum, Architectural Review, PIN-UP, Art Papers, and The Journal of Architectural Education, as well as exhibition catalogues such as Reaper: Richard Hamilton, Sigfried Hamilton (ETH Zurich, 2017) and Hippie Modernism: The Struggle for Utopia (Walker Art Center, 2015).
+She is currently at work on Le Corbuffet, a book that explores the intersections between food, art, and design, for publication by Prestel in 2019.

 Her scholarship and projects have received support from the Social Sciences Humanities Research Council of Canada, Graham Foundation for Advanced Studies in the Fine Arts, Canadian Centre for Architecture, Society of Architectural Historians, Princeton University, and Harvard University.